FastComponents/awesome-web-component-snippets/README.md

-# Awesome Web Components Snippets
+# Awesome Web Component Snippets

 ## Async interface for enqueuing callbacks that run at microtask timing